the 2014-15 application is closed

 College Access and Success Center program (CASC program) participants are also eligible to apply.

-The application for 2014-15 must be submitted Online by 5PM Eastern Time on June 9, 2014 .
+Applications for 2014-15 are no longer being accepted.
 Scholarships are awarded on a first come, first served basis.
 Supporting documents may be forwarded at a later date if necessary.
 Scholarship decisions will not be made until your application and all supporting documents are received and complete.

 ELIGIBLE COLLEGES & UNIVERSITIES